Google Listing Verification | Yext Hitchhikers Platform

 Single Location Verification: You must use this method if you are a business with less than 10 locations or you don’t have a physical presence (e.g., service area business).
 As the name implies, you must do this for each location individually.

-You can learn more about Google’s verification policies in Google’s Verify your local business listing on Google article.
+You can learn more about Google’s verification policies in Google’s article.
 As a trusted partner with Google, Yext can help assist and advise you through the process but Google has ultimate say on your verification status.

-If your business is eligible, Yext can help set up your account for automatic verification.
-For more information on how this works, visit our Request Automatic Verification for Google Business Profile help article.
-With automatic verification, all of your listings will be published and verified as soon as you update or add them through Yext.
+If your business is eligible, Yext can help set up your account for bulk verification.
+For more information on how this works, visit our help article.
+With bulk verification, all of your listings will be published and verified as soon as you update or add them through Yext.

 Once you’re verified though, it will become much easier to manage your brand’s data.
 By default, new listings should become verified quickly (sometimes as quickly as a few minutes, otherwise within a few days).
-That said, your listings can always get flagged as “suspended”, “disabled” or “duplicates” — we will surface this information for you in the All Listings tab and you can read more about what these statuses mean in Google’s Understand your listing status article.
+That said, your listings can always get flagged as “suspended”, “disabled” or “duplicates” — we will surface this information for you in the All Listings screen and you can read more about what these statuses mean in Google’s article.

 Single Location Verification